 Our laboratory has an interest in so called “oncolytic viruses” or cancer killing viruses.
 The idea behind the concept of oncolytic viruses is best illustrated by the case of an 8 year old boy with Burkitt’s Lymphoma (solid tumour).
 He became infected with measles virus, after which the tumour went away.
 This case shows us that oncolytic viruses are able to grow in and kill tumours.
 More recently it has been shown that the way in which the virus kills the tumour cells is also important.
 The virus kills the tumour cell in such a way that it kick starts the immune system into mounting an immune response against the tumour.
 Thus oncolytic viruses have a two pronged approach to cancer killing both directly via infection and lysis and indirectly using the body’s own immune system.

-I have worked with oncolytic viruses for many years.
-In the past I helped to develop a herpes simplex virus that has now gone through all three phases of clinical trials becoming, this year, the first so called “ oncolytic virus “ or cancer killing viruses to show efficacy in patients.
+Dr Guy Simpson is an expert in oncolytic viruses.
+In the past he developed a herpes simplex virus that has now gone through all three phases of clinical trials becoming, this year, the first so called “ oncolytic virus “ or cancer killing viruses to show efficacy in patients.
 Both herpes simplex virus (HSV) and reovirus are able to replicate within tumour cells and not in normal healthy cells of the body due to a specific mutation of a gene common to many cancers.
 As the virus replicates within the tumour cells new viral offspring are produced.
 These burst out of the cell causing the tumour cell to pop and die.

-Recently I have worked on a cold related virus called Coxsackie virus which is currently in phase I-II clinical trials for melanoma (skin cancer).
-We have studied the virus in bladder cancer and shown that:
+Recently Guy worked on a novel cold related virus called Coxsackie virus which is currently in phase I-II clinical trials for melanoma (skin cancer).
+His preliminary experiments have shown that by incorporating the section of bacterial protein the ability of the virus to stimulate the immune system is boosted significantly.
+After studying the virus in bladder cancer, it was shown that:

 We have recently published these results: ‘Oncolytic Immunotherapy for Bladder Cancer Using Coxsackie A21 Virus’.
 Nicola E. Annels, Mehreen Arif, Guy R. Simpson, Mick Denyer, Carla Moller-Levet, David Mansfield Rachel Butler, Darren Shafren, Gough Au, Margaret Knowles, Kevin Harrington, Richard Vile, Alan Melcher, Hardev Pandha.Molecular Therapy Oncolytics.
 Volume 9, p1–12, 29 June 2018